 Alan and I built this High Speed Rechargeable NiCd Cell Charger.
 It had the ability to charge up to 4 AA cells in 15 minutes.
 Unlike most chargers, it also had the ability to charge just one cell if desired.
 The interface between the charging system and the computer was achieved with an 8 analog channel and 16 digital channel A/D converter.
 The sampling rate was only about 5 Hz but that was all that was required.
 The charger also had sophisticated programming to overcome early life failures (and failures due to misuse) and get seemingly dead/dieing NiCd cells restored to a longer life.
 Two methods of achieving this were through flash removal of whiskers and by deep discharge (to the voltage knee) of cells with memory effects.
 It incorporated an easy to use graphical interface with a Star Trek like format.

-I built this bunkbed/desk combination to save space in a bachelor apartment while at university.
-The right side was a workbench for projects, the left side was a study area and the top was a computer console that could lower out of the way to make more desk space.
+I built this ultimate bachelor bunkbed/desk combination to save space in a small apartment while studying engineering at university.
+The right side was a workbench for projects, the left side was a study area and the middle was a computer console that could lower out of the way to make more desk space (monitors were bulky back then).
 The top level had a bed and cubby holes for storing clothes.
-Perforated beaverboard on the back wall allowed hanging of tools / posters.
+Perforated beaverboard on the back wall allowed hanging of tools.
 The entire thing was easy for one person to assemble/disassemble and very stable once the chain tensioners were added.
-The A-frame design gave it more of a futuristic look, but it was also able to be used in the conventional H-frame design.
+The A-frame design gave it more of a futuristic look, but it was also able to be used in the conventional H-frame format too.

 This Winter Bike project was a fun way to prove a winter obstacle course I was designing for high school science olympics could be completed with a human-powered vehicle.
 I added a rear axle and tires to an old bike to give it good traction through snow banks.
 In shallow snow, it rides like a regular tricycle.
 In deep snow, the front tire digs in enough to guide like a rudder.
 The best turning radius was about 1.5 m using all available gears for mechanical advantage.
 Steep snowy hills were a challenge but by using both feet, the bike could be kickstarted to travel a dozen cms at a time then held until the next kick with the handbrakes.
 It was the only vehicle able to complete the course but folks had fun and judging was made on best distance travelled.